What cloud assets or traffic can Cloud Firewall protect?

 The Internet firewall and intrusion prevention system (IPS) are applicable to the classic network.
 Internal firewalls are applicable to VPCs, but are not applicable to the classic network.

 Is Cloud Firewall available in regions outside China?

-Can Cloud Firewall control outbound traffic from private addresses to the Internet?
+Can Cloud Firewall control traffic from private IP addresses to the Internet?

-Cloud Firewall only controls outbound traffic to the Internet from EIPs or public IP addresses obtained by using DNAT.
+Cloud Firewall controls only traffic to the Internet from EIPs or public IP addresses obtained by using DNAT.
 It cannot control outbound traffic from private IP addresses.

 Can Cloud Firewall control IPsec traffic?

 The Internet firewall cannot be used to control decrypted IPsec traffic.

 You can use east-west traffic control policies of Cloud Firewall to control decrypted IPsec traffic.